cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 In this example, we have modified the abscissa to represent where the analysis needs to be performed; for the ordinate, we have modified it to represent whether or not we can identify the problem in a local environment or in the cloud.

 When it comes to missing configurations, these can be detected locally in a development environment.
-In fact, missing configurations for cloud services can easily be detected through static analysis: missing application error handling code can *sometimes* be detected statically, but most definitely detected dynamically, *especially and most notably using fault-injection approaches like Filibuster.*
+In fact, missing configurations for cloud services can easily be detected through static analysis.
+On the other hand, missing or inorrect application error handling code can *sometimes* be detected statically, but most definitely detected dynamically, *especially and most notably using fault-injection approaches like Filibuster.*

 However, when it comes to the problems of cloud configuration things change.
 Incorrect or unscalable cloud configurations, where auto-scaling rules or concurrent execution limits are incorrect, can only be detected in the cloud environment: we do not have this cloud runtime available locally (e.g., AWS, GCP) to detect these issues, even if we used a load generator.
 Since there is no way to run these services locally using those configurations, the only way to identify these issues is to run those configurations in the actual cloud environment under either actual or synthetic load.
+In fact, we may need to inject infrastructure-level faults to do proper testing; for example, inducing instance failures to trigger an instance restart rule to fire.
 We note that Azure has made some movement in this area by allowing them to run their serverless runtime environment locally.

 When it comes to incorrect, or unscalable cloud configurations, that only cause faults under a latent application fault, these failures must be tested in the cloud environment *when we can induce faults.*  While chaos engineering can identify a number of these faults when they occur in the infrastructure -- through failed instances or blackholed DNS -- all of these failures surface themselves as errors or exceptions *in the application,* which indicates that we should inject these failures in a cloud environment to identify them, in the application where they can be explicitly controlled and exercised.